kaliop-uk/ezmigrationbundle/README.md

 The above command will place a new yml skeleton file in the `MigrationVersions` directory of the MyProjectBundle bundle.

-If the directory does not exists then the command will create it for you, as long as the bundle does exist and is registered.
+If the directory does not exist then the command will create it for you, as long as the bundle does exist and is registered.
 If the command is successful it will create a new yml file named with the following pattern: `YYYYMMDDHHMMSS_placeholder.yml`.
 You are encouraged to rename the file and change the `placeholder` part to something more meaningful, but please keep the timestamp part and underscore, as well as the extension.